intel-lab-lkp/linux/Documentation/admin-guide/mm/slab.rst

 	cpu> pid=<pid of the process>
      INFO: Freed in <kernel function> age=<jiffies since free> cpu=<freed by cpu>
 	pid=<pid of the process>
+     INFO: Previous object lifetime:
+     INFO: Previously allocated in <kernel function> age=<jiffies since alloc>
+	cpu=<allocated by cpu> pid=<pid of the process>
+     INFO: Previously freed in <kernel function> age=<jiffies since free>
+	cpu=<freed by cpu> pid=<pid of the process>

-   (Object allocation / free information is only available if SLAB_STORE_USER is set for the slab. slab_debug sets that option)
+   (Object allocation / free information is only available if SLAB_STORE_USER is set for the slab. slab_debug sets that option.
+The previous object lifetime is diagnostic information for reuse cases and does not identify semantic ownership or the root cause of a use-after-free.)

 2. The object contents if an object was involved.